LLNL/HPC-Tutorials/openmp/thread_stack_size_and_thread_binding.md

 </tbody>
 </table>

-Threads that exceed their stack allocation may or may not seg fault.
+* Threads that exceed their stack allocation may or may not seg fault.
 An application may continue to run while data is being corrupted.

-Statically linked codes may be subject to further stack restrictions.
+* Statically linked codes may be subject to further stack restrictions.

-A user's login shell may also restrict stack size
+* A user's login shell may also restrict stack size.

-If your OpenMP environment supports the OpenMP 3.0 OMP_STACKSIZE environment variable (covered in previous section), you can use it to set the thread stack size prior to program execution.
+* If your OpenMP environment supports the OpenMP 3.0 OMP_STACKSIZE environment variable (covered in previous section), you can use it to set the thread stack size prior to program execution.
 For example:

 ```
 setenv OMP_STACKSIZE 2000500B